datamadic/today/README.md

 ##today

-A simple bash util to capture and list daily activities and report them back by day or week.
+A simple bash util to capture daily activities and report them back by day or week.